dhellmann/pymotw-3/source/shlex/index.rst

 :Purpose: Lexical analysis of shell-style syntaxes.

 The :mod:`shlex` module implements a class for parsing simple shell-like syntaxes.
-It can be used for writing a domain specific language, or for parsing quoted strings (a task that is more complex than it seems on the surface).
+It can be used for writing a domain-specific language, or for parsing quoted strings (a task that is more complex than it seems on the surface).